brigio345/SODS-HLS_contest/README.md

 	Actually needed fus
 	will be allocated only
 end note
-:Sort nodes by t_ALAP;
-note left
-	Ensure to schedule most
-	critical nodes first
-end note

 repeat
 	if (Not force restarted) then (true)
-		:Set all nodes not associated
-		with slowest fu as slowable;
+		:Allow every node to be
+		slowed down, if possible;
 	else (false)
 	endif
 	note left
-		Allow slow down only if
+		Allow at max one slow down per scheduling
-		scheduling is actually (re)started
+		iteration: this is to avoid slowing down first nodes in topological order too much, which may force later nodes to be associated with fastest resources in order to satisfy timing constraints
 	end note
 		:waiting = all nodes
 		ready = empty
+		running = empty
-		running = empty;
+		complete = empty;
 		:t = 0;
 	while (Not all nodes are scheduled \n and not force restarted) is (true) :t++;
-		:ready = all waiting nodes with all parents scheduled running = running - nodes completed at time t;
+		while (Foreach node in running) is (true) if (node t_end == t) then (true)
+				:running = running - node
+				complete = complete + node;
+				while (Foreach child of node) is (true) if (all parents of child in complete) then (true) :waiting = waiting - child
+						ready = ready + child;
+						if (child allowed to be slowed AND\nnot associated with slowest fu) then (true) :slowable = slowable + child;
+						else (false)
+						endif
+					else (false)
+					endif
+				endwhile
+			else (false)
+			endif
+		endwhile
-		while (Foreach node in ready)
+		while (Foreach node in slowable)
-			if (Slack > 0 AND slowable AND \ntiming is satisfied with immediately slower fu) then (true) :Slow down to immediately
-				slower fu;
-				:Update t_ALAP and
-				update the sorting by t_ALAP;
-				:Set as not slowable;
+			:slowable = slowable - node;
 			note left
-					Slow down only
+				Slow down only once
-					once per iteration
+				per iteration at max
 			end note
+			if (\t\t\tSlack > 0 AND \ntiming is satisfied with immediately slower fu) then (true) :Slow down to immediately
+				slower fu;
+				:Update t_ALAP of current node and
+				of all its ancestors recursively;
 			else (false)
 			endif
 		endwhile
+		:Sort ready nodes by t_ALAP;
+		note left
+			Ensure to schedule most
+			critical nodes first
+		end note
 		while (Foreach node in ready)
 			if (Slack == 0 OR do not require additional fu) then (true) :Schedule node at time t and add it to running;